Positive Representations of Split Real Simply-laced Quantum Groups: Introduction

-Finally, the class of positive representations $\cP_\l$ for $U_{q\til[q]}(\sl(2,\R))$ is closed under the tensor product \cite{PT2}.
+In \cite{PT2} it is shown that the class of positive representations $\cP_\l$ for $\cU_{q\til[q]}(\sl(2,\R))$ is closed under the tensor product (as a direct integral), with the same Plancherel measure appearing in the Peter--Weyl theorem.
 In particular the positivity and transcendental relations are preserved under the tensor product.
-A natural question for general $\g$ is then the following \begin{Con} The positivity and transcendental relations completely characterize the class of positive representations for $U_{q\til[q]}(\g_\R)$.
-In particular the class of positive representations is closed under tensor product (as a direct integral). \end{Con}
+A natural question for general $\g$ is then the following \begin{Con} The class of positive representations is closed under tensor product (as a direct integral):